Schema Markup Example

 How 42nd Street Builds Referral Machines That Run Without You

-At 42nd Street, we engineer referral and word-of-mouth systems for home services companies and category-leading SMBs across Tennessee and Florida.
-We sharpen the brand position that gives customers the words, build the NPS and Promoter-identification loop, and wire the entire ask-at-peak sequence into GoHighLevel so your referral coefficient climbs month over month — on autopilot.
+At 42nd Street, we engineer referral and word-of-mouth systems for home services companies and category-leading SMBs across East Tennessee, with Maryville and the rest of Blount County as our home base.
+We sharpen the brand position that gives customers the words, build the NPS and Promoter-identification loop, and wire the entire ask-at-peak sequence into GoHighLevel so your referral coefficient climbs month over month, on autopilot.
+Our Maryville SEO work keeps new buyers finding you while your referral engine compounds the ones you already won.
 It's the same thinking behind CampFire, our home services referral alliance, where trusted trades send each other warm work instead of fighting over cold leads.